Easy PipingWin64, English

 Then, depending on the chosen item, a few additional questions can be asked such as rotation, reversing the new part or selecting a second part.

 If the part did not yet exist, and thus it still had to be created, that will also be shown on the progress bar below.
 With complex parts such as flanges or bolts, this can take a few seconds.

-Inventor will not be available while creating a new part and it is also not advisable to perform other tasks while placing parts.
+The Inventor will not be available while creating a new part and it is also not advisable to perform other tasks while placing parts.

-The installation of bolts is done in an out of the box method.
+The installation of bolts is done in an out-of-the-box method.